CoAxLab/LabHacks-1/labhacks.md

 [This](http://jakevdp.github.io/blog/2014/03/11/frequentism-and-bayesianism-a-practical-intro/) is an introduction on bayesian vs. frequentism written by Jake Vanderplas, an astrophysicist and python developer.

 * Beware of p-values.
-Stop using them if you can.
-Avoid null hypothesis significance testing (NHST).
 Read [this](http://ejwagenmakers.com/2007/pValueProblems.pdf) paper for some of the problems with p-values if you are not familiar with the controversy.

 * As soon as possible, understand bootstraping, cross validation and the permutation test.
 [Here](https://docs.google.com/presentation/d/11TozBxAaON1eFXeL6aK1USLtJyAbUaHhskcPkI0FLbc/edit#slide=id.g138cbbed1a_0_0 ) are some lecture notes describing these topics.